AnnexGameDev/Annex/docs/0.1.0/Data.md

 # Shared Data

 Shared data is a mechanism to maintain references to the same data (primarily primitive data) across different objects.
-This behaviour is achieved through the use of generic wrapper classes.
+This behaviour is achieved through the use of the generic wrapper class ```Annex.Data.Shared```.

-## String
+## String ```class String : Shared<string>```

-Defines a string that can be shared across objects.
+A wrapper class for a string.

 ## Int
-Defines a 32 bit integer that can be shared across objects.
+A wrapper class for a 32 bit integer.

 ## ScalingInt
 A type of shared Int that applies a scaling integer to a base value.